--> Meet Owners of Windmill City Super #1 - Visit Palm Springs tag-img

 Reiterating his slogan (because it’s way awesome), Coy declares, “So, we like to describe it as a gift shop for locals.”

 Desert warmth courses through Coy’s veins.
-He is a prince of the Inland Empire, recounting his lineage proudly.
-“I’ve been here since 1984.
-My family moved here when we were babies.
-So I’ve pretty much lived in the city of Palm Springs forever, but my wife is from Vancouver, British Columbia.
+He is a prince of the Inland Empire, proudly recounting his lineage: “I’ve been here since 1984.
+My family moved here when we were babies, so I’ve pretty much lived in the city of Palm Springs forever, but my wife is from Vancouver, British Columbia.
 She’s been here for ten years now.”

 The creative duo gleaned inspiration for their deceptively simple concept from every corner of the globe.
 “We spent a lot of time traveling the last couple of years, pre-pandemic.
-And every time we go to a big city, we’d noticed that there’d be a cool version of a tourist gift shop.
+And every time we go to a big city, we notice that there’s a cool version of a tourist gift shop.
 And we just felt like Palm Springs was missing that.
-We always kind of played around with the idea of making our own version of that for Palm Springs.
-Our friends opened Las Palmas Brewing, which is downtown on the strip as well.
+We always played around with the idea of making our version of that for Palm Springs.
+Our friends also opened Las Palmas Brewing, which is downtown on the strip.
 They had mentioned to us that a space next door was opening up.
 So, we kind of just jumped at the opportunity.”

 Windmill City Super #1 store Palm Springs

-Indeed, friendship is the lifeblood of Windmill City Super #1.
-In addition to the nudge from their brewery pals, Glen and Ashley conceived of their store as a collective for likeminded visionaries.
-“Artists and people that make products can have a place to sell their products and sell their art.
+Indeed, friendship is the lifeblood of Windmill City Super #1, in addition to the nudge from their brewery pals, Glen and Ashley conceived of their store as a collective for like-minded visionaries.
+“Artists and people that make products can have a place to sell their products and their art.
 We just found there was a lack of it.
-There’s really nowhere for that to be done.
-And we’re kind of hoping to be that spot in Palm Springs.”
+There’s nowhere for that to be done.
+And we’re hoping to be that spot in Palm Springs.”

 Windmill City Super #1 store Palm Springs

 The passion project is paying off, populating the space with equal parts retail appeal and gallery esteem.
 “I’ll kind of break down the product mix,” announces Coy.
-“Our whole business idea behind it is: one-third products that we’ve designed that are ideas that we came up with and produced, and have been doing for the last five years since we’ve had the print shop.
-Another third is collaborations with local artists, friends of ours.
+“Our whole business idea behind it is one-third of products that we’ve designed are ideas that we came up with and produced and have been doing for the last five years since we’ve had the print shop.
+Another third is collaborations with local artists and friends of ours.
 We have a lot of friends that do art.
-So we’ve kind of reached out to them to do collaborative projects and products with them.
-And, we feature them around the shop.
-We put their name on every piece that they design and we give money back to them at the end of every month, based on sales.
-Then the other third is just friends’ products.
-Whether it’s a local pottery person or somebody that makes local coffee beans.
-We sell that in there as well.
+So, we’ve contacted them to collaborate on projects and products.
+We feature them around the shop.
+We put their name on every piece they design and give them money back at the end of every month, based on sales.
+Then, the third is just friends’ products.
+Whether it’s a local pottery person or someone making local coffee beans, we also sell that in there.
 So we say it’s equal thirds, our stuff, friends’ stuff, and stuff that we’ve made with friends.”

 Windmill City Super #1 store Palm Springs